{{ summaryHeading }}

 Junction temperature

-Junction-to-case thermal resistance from the device datasheet.
+Junction-to-case thermal resistance from the silicon to a specified package surface.

 Design margin